-In addition to direct costs associated with the inventory, assessment, and cleanup planning for brownfield sites, grant funds also may be used for the following activities:
+In addition to direct costs associated with the cleanup of a brownfield site, grant funds also may be used for the following activities:

-1. Grant funds may be used for direct costs associated with programmatic management of the grant, such as required performance reporting and environmental oversight.
+1. Grant funds may be used for direct costs associated with programmatic management of the grant, such as required performance reporting, construction oversight, and environmental monitoring of cleanup work.

-All costs charged to assessment grants must be consistent with the applicable OMB Cost Circulars.
+All costs charged to cleanup grants must be consistent with the applicable OMB Cost Circulars.
+The cost principles for universities and educational institutions are found at 2 CFR Part 220.
 The cost principles for governmental units are found at 2 CFR Part 225.
+The cost principles for nonprofit organizations are found at 2 CFR Part 230.

-- 2. A local government (as defined in 40 CFR Part 31.3, Local Government) may use up to 10 percent of its grant funds for any of the following activities: - a. health monitoring of populations exposed to hazardous substances, pollutants, or contaminants from a brownfield site; - b. monitoring and enforcement of any institutional control used to prevent human exposure to any hazardous substance, pollutant, or contaminant from a brownfield site; and c. other related program development and implementation activities (e.g., writing local brownfields-related ordinances) to effectively oversee assessments and cleanups described in an EPA-approved work plan.
+- 2. A local government (as defined in 40 CFR Part 31.3, Local Government) may use up to 10 percent of its grant funds for any of the following activities: - a.
+Health monitoring of populations exposed to hazardous substances, pollutants, or contaminants from the brownfield site; - b.
+Monitoring and enforcement of any institutional control used to prevent human exposure to any hazardous substance, pollutant, or contaminant from the brownfield site; and - c.
+Other related program development and implementation activities to effectively oversee cleanups described in an EPA-approved work plan.